kjblanchard/monogameDash/README.md

 Wanted to start back on 2d gamedev, so to update my engine code, going to make a geometry dash clone with monogame

-Tiled And FMOD build into the desktop project, and that is copied over (does not use the Monogame Content pipeline)
+Tiled And FMOD build into the desktop project, and that is copied over (does not use the Monogame Content pipeline) M1 support in monogame in 3.8 is not ready, supposed to be released with monogame 3.9 (for development and building)

+SupergoonEngine - Classes that could possibly be reused between Monogame developed games SupergoonDashCrossPlatform - Most of the game logic, this can be used as a resource for a specific Platform SupergoonDashDesktop - Desktop build, can run in Windows, MacOS(intel) and Linux

 ## Screenshots